Frequently Asked Questions

 I would like to change my class schedule.
 Is it possible to drop out of the UWS I am enrolled in and sign up for a different time?

 All changes to your UWS section must be approved by your instructor, as well as the Interim Director of University Writing, John Burt.
-A special drop form must be filled out to drop your section, and an add form must be filled out to add your new section.
+You must contact the Writing Program to obtain a drop code for your current section, and an add form must be filled out to add your new section.
 These forms can be found on the Registrar's webpage.